noltron000-coursework/herd-immunity/README.md

 &mdash; that is, once you write it.
 As is, the file just contains a bunch of method stubs, as well as numerous comments for explaining what you need to do to get everything working.

+***Let's get coding!***
+You'll find instructions for what you need to do marked within the files themselves.
+Anything that you explicitly need to code should be marked with a comment that starts with `# TODO`.

+### Rules
+1. A sick person only has a chance at infecting healthy, unvaccinated people they encounter.
+1. An infected person cannot infect a vaccinated person.
+	This still counts as an interaction.
+1. An infected person cannot infect someone that is already infected.
+	This still counts as an interaction.
+1. At the end of a time step, an infected person will either die of the infection or get better.
+	The chance they will die is the percentage chance stored in `mortality_rate`.
+1. For simplicity's sake, if the person does not die, we will consider them immune to the virus and change `is_vaccinated` to `True` when this happens.
+1. Dead people can no longer be infected, either.
+	Any time an individual dies, we should also change their `.infected` attribute to False.
+1. All state changes for a person should occur at the **end** of a time step, after all infected persons have finished all of their interactions.
+1. During the interactions, make note of any new individuals infected on this turn.
+	After the interactions are over, we will change the .infected attribute of all newly infected individuals to `True`.
+1. Resolve the states of all individuals that started the turn infected by determining if they die or survive the infection, and change the appropriate attributes.
+1. The simulation should output a logfile that contains a record of every interaction that occurred during the simulation.
+	We will use this logfile to determine final statistics and answer questions about the simulation.

 ## Tips for Success
 First, take a look at each of the files.